Skip Navigation

 Arsenic

-Arsenic is a naturally occurring chemical element that is widely distributed in the Earth’s crust.
+Arsenic is a naturally occurring, semimetallic element widely distributed in the Earth’s crust.
 Arsenic levels in the environment can vary by locality, and it is found in water, air, and soil.

 There are two general forms of arsenic:

-• Inorganic - Research indicates that toxicity levels are higher and associated health effects are more severe with inorganic arsenic.
+• Inorganic arsenic compounds do not contain carbon.
+Research indicates that inorganic arsenic is more toxic and its associated health effects are more severe.

 Arsenic may be a component of air pollution.
-People could also touch dust containing arsenic, but this is not a significant way to be exposed.
+People could also touch dust containing arsenic, but this is not a major way to be exposed.

 The maximum level of inorganic arsenic permitted in U.S. drinking water is 10 parts per billion (ppb).
 This standard was set by the U.S. Environmental Protection Agency (EPA).
 Some states, such as New Jersey, have more stringent drinking water standards for arsenic than 10 ppb.
 There are no arsenic water standards for private wells.

-Do not try to remove arsenic by boiling it.
-Additionally, chlorine bleach disinfection will not remove arsenic.
-You may wish to consider water treatment methods such as reverse osmosis, ultra-filtration, or ion exchange.
+Certain filtration systems can remove arsenic from water.
+Consider water treatment methods such as reverse osmosis, ultra-filtration, or ion exchange.
 Contact your local health department for recommended procedures.

 How does arsenic affect people?